Rainnny7/Tether/README.md

 <!-- License -->
 ## License
 Distributed under the MIT License.
-See `LICENSE.md` for more information.
+See <a href="/Rainnny/Tether/src/branch/master/LICENSE.md">LICENSE.md</a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>